 Plants grow best where their distinct needs are met.
 They may require dry, hard-packed soil to thrive in, or conversely, wet & soggy ground.
 They may flourish in the lowlands or prefer locations high above the tree line.
 Simply put – a plant grows best where its living conditions are met.
 So, in order to find a particular plant, you just need to know the environment that it needs, and then search for areas that fit those surroundings.

-The B.C. coastal region boasts a large and diverse plant population.
+The pacific northwest boasts a large and diverse plant population.
 On the west coast, where it rains heavily, you will find plants that proliferate in wet conditions.
-On the southern tip of Vancouver Island, though, where little rain falls, you will discover species of desert-like plants, and even cacti.
+On the southern tip of Vancouver Island, though, where little rain falls, you will discover species of desert-like plants and even cacti.
 On the north coast, you will find plants that thrive under adverse light conditions along with wind and snow.

-Algae are a group of simple & primitive organisms, most which can not carry out photosynthesis.
+Algae are a group of simple & primitive organisms, most of which can not carry out photosynthesis.
 While they contain chlorophyll, similar to land plant species, they do not possess true stems, roots & leaves – the structures that usually characterize ground vegetation.
-Green algae is found throughout the region.
+Green algae are found throughout the region.

 Moss is an ancient plant that first appeared around 400 million years ago.
 One of the first plants to grow on land, it is still one of the first plants to return to disturbed soil.
-Moss is non vascular, and with no means to transport water throughout the plant, it develops instead, in moist areas.
-Needing little or no soil, it can grow on bare rock, trees or buildings.
+Moss is nonvascular, and with no means to transport water throughout the plant, it develops instead, in moist areas.
+Needing little or no soil, it can grow on bare rock, trees, or buildings.
 Over a long period of time, moss can create soil by slowly breaking down rock.
-Holding water like a sponge, it allows other plants to access this moisture.
+Holding water like a sponge, allows other plants to access this moisture.

 The coast has many poisonous plants inhabiting different areas.
-It’s vital to know as much as you can about these toxic flora, since many can easily be confused with edible plants.
+It’s vital to know as much as you can about this since many can easily be confused with edible plants.
 Learn to identify poisonous plants by studying field guides, talking to locals, or joining a nature group in your area.
 Children and pets are most vulnerable to plant poisoning, as they both like to put things in their mouths.
-Do your due diligence re: toxic vegetation in your area, and their related signs of poisoning.
+Do your due diligence about toxic vegetation in your area, and their related signs of poisoning.

-The pacific northwest and the waters along our coast contain more than 700 species of seaweed and marine grasses (brown algae), that proliferate in our nutrient rich waters.
-Seaweed and sea grasses are unlike land plants, which need roots, stems & leaves to deliver nutrients and water throughout their systems.
+The pacific northwest and the waters along our coast contain more than 700 species of seaweed and marine grasses (brown algae), that proliferate in our nutrient-rich waters.
+Seaweed and seagrasses are unlike land plants, which need roots, stems & leaves to deliver nutrients and water throughout their systems.
 Being in constant contact with water, marine plants naturally obtain the ongoing nourishment they need.
-Seaweed attach themselves to an anchor with a hold fast, which resembles a root system, but it is specifically used to grip the anchor.
+Seaweed attaches themselves to an anchor with a holdfast, which resembles a root system, but it is specifically used to grip the anchor.